merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 deactivate
 ```

+Then update your activation batch to add necessary environment variables:

+{:.warning}
-Then update your activation batch to add necessary environment variables (keep in mind that **you need to update** the `$DIR` variable with whatever it shows in your system **before running the following lines in your terminal**):
+Please note that **you need to update** the `$DIR` variable to whichever directory you cloned the codebase on your system **before running the following lines in your terminal**.

 ``` bash